Skip to Content

 Overview of the Undergraduate Nursing Program

-Students will spend the first 2 to 2 1/2 years fulfilling general education and pre-professional studies required to meet the necessary prerequisites for the nursing program.
+Students will spend the first 2 to 2 1/2 years fulfilling general education and pre-professional studies required to meet the necessary prerequisites for the Department of Nursing.
 Students may apply to the program after they have completed at least 59 credits of the necessary general education and pre-professional courses.
 Students must have a 3.0 cumulative average to be considered for admission to the nursing program.

-The mission of the Morgan State University Nursing Program (MSUNP) is to demonstrate excellence in education, scholarship, practice and service by nurturing the next generations of nurses in a community grounded in social justice, diversity, innovation and health equity - to prepare our graduates to serve as leaders and innovators in nursing and healthcare.
+The mission of the Morgan State University Department of Nursing (MSUDN) is to demonstrate excellence in education, scholarship, practice and service by nurturing the next generations of nurses in a community grounded in social justice, diversity, innovation and health equity - to prepare our graduates to serve as leaders and innovators in nursing and healthcare.

-The vision of the Morgan State University Nursing Program is to become a diverse, engaged community of students, educators, leaders and scholars which:
+The vision of the Morgan State University Department of Nursing is to become a diverse, engaged community of students, educators, leaders and scholars which:

 • Recognizes the ever-changing global health care needs of individuals, families, communities, and society;